 Have you ever stumbled upon the word "idem" while reading a research paper or legal document and felt a little lost?
-You're not alone.
+But you're not alone.
 This seemingly simple word, often tucked away in citations and footnotes, carries significant weight in academic and professional writing.
 Understanding its meaning and proper usage can save you time and space while adding a touch of scholarly elegance to your work.

 Main Subheading